jyc/raisin-guile/README.md

 `scheduler-stop!` signals the scheduler to stop.
-The scheduler will stop after the procedure that called `scheduler-stop!` returns, if that procedure was executed by the scheduler due to it being bound by a function, or after it has executed all of the ready procedures, if it is called externally.
+The scheduler will stop after the procedure that called `scheduler-stop!` returns, if that procedure was executed by the scheduler due to it being bound by a function, or after `scheduler-stop!` obtains the scheduler mutex, if it is called externally.
-In the latter case, `scheduler-stop!` will block until all the ready procedures have been executed.

 # Example